 A U.S. Holder will recognize gain or loss on the sale, exchange, redemption, retirement or other taxable disposition of a note.
-The amount of such gain or loss will generally equal the difference between the amount received for the note in cash or other property valued at fair market value (less amounts attributable to any accrued but unpaid interest, which will be taxable as interest to the extent not previously included in income) and the U.S. Holder's adjusted tax basis in the note.
-A U.S. Holder's adjusted tax basis in a note generally will be equal to the amount the U.S. Holder paid for the note.
+The amount of such gain or loss will generally equal the difference between the amount received for the note in cash or other property valued at fair market value (less amounts attributable to any accrued but unpaid interest, which will be taxable as interest to the extent not previously included in income (other than the portion allocable to pre-issuance accrued interest, if applicable)) and the U.S. Holder's adjusted tax basis in the note.
+A U.S. Holder's adjusted tax basis in a note generally will be equal to the amount the U.S. Holder paid for the note, which, in the case of a 2030 note, will be decreased by the amount of any amortizable bond premium previously amortized on the 2030 note and any pre-issuance accrued interest that the U.S. Holder receives from the Company.
 Any gain or loss will be capital gain or loss, and will be long-term capital gain or loss if the U.S. Holder has held the note for more than one year at the time of sale or other taxable disposition.
 Otherwise, such gain or loss will be short-term capital gain or loss.
 Long-term capital gains recognized by certain non-corporate U.S. Holders, including individuals, generally will be taxable at a reduced rate.
 The deductibility of capital losses is subject to limitations.